Historical Trends: Divorce Rates in America by Year & What They Mean for Modern Family

 Many families are surprised by how much legal planning can protect them, especially when kids or property are involved.
 Having legal agreements in place helps spell out what happens if a marriage ends.

 This can reduce fights about property, support, or child custody.
-Legal plans can also include what to do about debts and financial support, which are common reasons for divorce.
+Legal plans can also include guidance on debts and financial support, which are common reasons for divorce.

 Couples who talk openly and plan ahead usually find it easier to work together during hard times.
 Good legal documents give parents peace of mind and help protect the kids from long court battles.